 Complete lists of reserves and playgrounds are available at the following council links:

-And where better to do a summer trip than Hawke’s Bay.
-We’ve put together a super selection of trips to supercharge your summer holiday.
+And where better to do a road trip than Hawke’s Bay.
+We’ve put together a super selection of trips to supercharge your holiday.

-Here's some more great ways to explore Hawke's Bay this summer:
+Here's some more great ways to explore Hawke's Bay: